-- The traces signal is high quality up to a point then becomes mixed.
-Sometimes the mixed signals appear to be related to each other in that the peaks present are ‘echoed' latter in the trace.
+- The trace is high quality up to a certain point, then becomes mixed.
+Sometimes the mixed signals appear to be related to each other in that the peaks present are ‘echoed’ later in the trace.

 - The trace sequence is excellent, but the basecall data only aligns to the expected data up to a point and then shows no further homology.

 - Cloning artifacts.
-Chimeras can result from clone two or more unrelated DNA fragments at once in the same vector.
+Chimeras can result from cloning two or more unrelated DNA fragments at once in the same vector.
 This is more likely to occur with some cloning techniques such as restriction enzyme digested inserts.

-- ‘Unstable’ sequences like repeats or or long mononucleotide runs.
-This is a common problem when cloning cDNA sequences as the long poly A tails can be quite unstable in many vectors or E. coli strains.
+- ‘Unstable’ sequences such as sequence repeats or long mononucleotide runs.
+This is a common problem when cloning cDNA, as the long poly A tail is unstable in many vectors or E. coli strains.

 - ‘Toxic’ sequences.
-This can occur if the gene cloned is expressed in E. coli and is toxic to the cell, then you will select for clones that have deleted or rearranged the toxic region.
-This problem tends to occur more commonly in high copy number vectors and templates with low a G+C ratio.
+If the gene cloned is expressed in E. coli and is toxic to the cell, then you will select for clones that have deleted or rearranged the toxic region.
+This problem tends to occur more commonly with high copy number vectors and templates with low G+C ratios.

 - Strong secondary structure.
 Deletion can occur in regions of strong secondary structure.
-This is commonly seen when PCR products as cloned as the PCR process preferentially amplifies for deletion artefacts that remove the secondary structure.
+This is commonly seen when PCR products are cloned, as the PCR process preferentially amplifies for deletion artefacts that remove the secondary structure.

 - Isolate and sequence another clone.
-This can solve the problem if the particular clone you have selected has undergone a rare mutation event.
-Sometime going back to the original plate and reelecting the same colony can solve the problem as the mutation may have occurred in liquid culture.
+This can solve the problem if the particular clone you have used has undergone a rare mutation event.
+Sometimes going back to the original plate and reselecting the same colony can solve the problem, as the mutation may have occurred in later liquid cultures.

-- Use a low copy number vector or grow the cells at 30˚C. This can help maintain the stability of unstable or toxic sequences by reducing the selective pressure for mutation or rearrangement.
+- Use a low copy number vector and/or grow the cells at 30˚C. This can help maintain the stability of unstable or toxic sequences by reducing the selective pressure for mutation or rearrangement.
 Growing at lower temperatures helps stop the cells overgrowing.

 - Don’t overgrow your cultures.
-The long the cells are grown for the higher the selection pressure for a deletion or rearrangement mutant to arise.
+The longer the cells are grown, the higher the selection pressure for a deletion or rearrangement mutant to arise.
 This effect is particularly strong in liquid culture.

 - Try cloning using a different E. coli strain.
-This can sometime work especially if you original used a non-cloning strain such as BL21.
+This can sometimes work, especially if you originally used a non-cloning strain such as BL21.

-- Try adding some glucose to the growth media to inhibit expression of the LacZ promoter.
-This can help if the instability is being caused by leaky expression of the lacZ operon.
+- Try adding some glucose (50 − 100 mM) to the growth media to inhibit expression of the lacZ promoter.
+This can help if the instability is caused by leaky expression of a gene under the lacZ promoter.

 Return to the main DNA sequencing troubleshooting page.